¶¶Òõpro

 Curriculum Overview

 The undergraduate curriculum in the Department of Biology is diverse and will meet a variety of interests in the rapidly expanding fields of the biological sciences.
 It is also designed to provide an intensive educational experience for students in other disciplines who are interested in biology.
-In addition to courses offered in Macelwane Hall, the department offers courses at the University’s Reis Biological Station, located by the Huzzah Creek in the Ozarks.
+In addition to courses in Macelwane Hall, the department offers courses at the University’s Reis Biological Station, located by the Huzzah Creek in the Missouri Ozarks.

 The Bachelor of Arts degree in biology provides flexibility in selecting upper-level courses and is favored by students interested in double majors.